 - To help pupils develop their social and moral development by encouraging a positive attitude and valuing the beliefs of others, however different from their own.

 Every child is entitled to be taught R.E. regardless of their age, culture, gender, background or special need or disability.
 R.E. develops a balanced view of the multi-cultural society which we live in without compromising the faith, non-faith or cultural background of any pupil.

-Please find the R.E. learning challenge curriculum below.
+Please click here for the R.E. learning challenge curriculum.